Advancing Your Career, Honing Your Skills

 Students in the Executive MBA Program typically have several years of business experience and varying educational backgrounds.
 They work in all types of small and corporate businesses in such fields as accounting, healthcare, engineering, information systems, human resources, manufacturing, and entrepreneurship.
 This results in cohorts with a wide range of talents and business knowledge.

-- Travel to an international destination to participate in lectures and a case competition.
-During the trip, students learn about the country's economy and finances, global trading, and the rich culture and history of the area.
+The Executive MBA is a 17-month program beginning with an intense boot camp component.
+The program consists of ten core courses and four practicums designed to further enhance leadership skills.
+The program culminates in an international immersion experience in which students will participate in lectures and a case competition.
+During the trip students learn about the country’s economy and finances, global trading and the rich culture and history of the area.

 Millikin's MBA program begins with an intensive review of topics before beginning five units containing two courses each.
 Students move through the units and courses in teams, start to finish.
 The MBA Program is 40 total credit hours.